 This work, to the best of our knowledge, is the first in which a pointwise bound in closed form on the $x$-derivative of the solution to a parabolic PDE with non-constant coefficients is provided.
 It is the first of a series of works, in which we will also treat the Dirichlet problem and extensions to multi-dimensional settings.

-For ease of presentation, we assume that the PDE has no potential term, that is, in \eqref{freeB2aa}, there is no component of the form $f(t,x)V(t,x)$.
+For simplicity of exposition, we assume that the PDE has no potential term, that is in \eqref{freeB2aa} there is no component of the form $f(t,x)V(t,x)$.
 However, the results we establish are readily generalizable to the case where such a potential is present.